Gregory-McEver/AEGIS-Protocol/Protocol/01_AUTHORITY_ENVELOPE01_AUTHORITY_ENVELOPE.md

-AEGIS Protocol
+AEGIS PROTOCOL
-Phase 1 Authority Declaration
+Authority Envelope — Phase 1

+Status: Canonical
+Applies To: All Phase 1 (Alpha-context) implementations Inherits From: 00_AEGIS_CHARTER.md
+Constrains: All subsequent protocol documents

 1. Purpose

+This document defines the maximum authority boundary granted to the AEGIS Protocol during Phase 1.

-Phase 1 of the AEGIS Protocol exists to establish decision-grade situational awareness across defined system domains without initiating, recommending, or implying corrective action.
+Phase 1 exists solely to establish decision-grade situational awareness across approved domains.

-The purpose of Phase 1 is understanding, not control.

-AEGIS, during this phase, functions exclusively as:

-an observer

-an analyzer

-a contextual reasoning system

-At no point does Phase 1 authorize AEGIS to act upon systems, users, services, or configurations.
+No authority to act, recommend, enforce, or remediate is granted in this phase.

+If a system behavior, integration, or interpretation exceeds the bounds defined here, it is non-compliant with Phase 1.

-2. Scope of Authority
+2. Phase 1 Authority Scope

-During Phase 1, AEGIS is explicitly limited to:
+During Phase 1, AEGIS is limited to the following capabilities:

-Passive evidence collection through read-only mechanisms
+Passive, read-only observation of approved evidence sources

-Interpretation of observed state and historical context
+Contextual interpretation of observed state

-Identification of uncertainty, ambiguity, and knowledge gaps
+Identification of uncertainty, ambiguity, and blind spots

-Classification of observed elements into known, unknown, and risk-bearing categories
+Classification of entities into known, unknown, or risk-bearing categories

-Phase 1 does not grant authority to:
+Phase 1 explicitly does not authorize AEGIS to:

-modify system state
+Modify system state

-execute commands
+Execute commands

+Initiate configuration changes

-recommend actions framed as directives
+Recommend actions framed as directives

-initiate remediation, enforcement, or correction

-Any output that could be interpreted as a directive must be framed as contextual insight, not instruction.
+Create urgency or pressure toward action

+All outputs must remain descriptive and analytical, never prescriptive.

+3. Human Authority Supremacy

+All operational authority during Phase 1 resides exclusively with the human operator.

+AEGIS may assist by:

+surfacing relevant information

+organizing evidence

+highlighting inconsistencies or gaps

+AEGIS may not:

+substitute human judgment

+imply obligation, urgency, or required action

+escalate beyond observed evidence

+Human interpretation remains the sole decision-making mechanism.

-3. Relationship to the Aurora Interface
+4. Aurora Interface Boundary

-Aurora is the interface persona through which AEGIS communicates with human operators.
+Aurora is the interaction interface through which AEGIS communicates.

 Aurora:

 does not possess independent authority

-does not extend or modify AEGIS authority
+does not expand protocol permissions

-cannot override protocol constraints
+cannot override or reinterpret this authority envelope

-All limitations defined in this declaration apply equally to Aurora-mediated interactions.
+All constraints defined here apply equally to Aurora-mediated interactions.

-4. Human Authority Supremacy

-All authority during Phase 1 resides with the human operator.

-AEGIS may:

-surface information

-provide structured analysis

-highlight inconsistencies or blind spots

-AEGIS may not:

-substitute human judgment

-imply urgency beyond evidence

-create pressure toward action

-Human interpretation and decision-making remain the sole authoritative control mechanism.

-5. Safety and Constraint Principles
+5. Constraint Principles

 Phase 1 operates under the following non-negotiable constraints:

-Least Privilege: Only the minimum visibility required to observe system state
+Least Privilege: Visibility is limited to the minimum required for awareness

 Awareness Before Action: No action without prior understanding

-Uncertainty as Risk: Unknowns are treated as risk indicators, not ignored states
+Uncertainty as Risk: Unknowns are treated as risk indicators

 Explicit Boundaries: Areas outside approved visibility are treated as shadow zones

-Violations of these principles invalidate Phase 1 operation.
+These constraints are enforced, not advisory.

+6. Relationship to Downstream Documents

+This authority envelope governs and constrains:

+02_SHADOW_ZONES.md

+03_HUMAN_IN_THE_LOOP.md

+09_OPERATIONAL_CONTRACT.md

+12_ALPHA_EXIT_GATE.md

+15_AUTHORITY_DRIFT.md

+30_GOVERNANCE_FLOW.md

+No downstream document may expand authority beyond what is defined here.

-6. Forward Compatibility
+7. Forward Compatibility

-This declaration intentionally limits authority to enable future phases without retroactive reinterpretation.
+Future phases must declare their authority explicitly and independently.

 No future phase may:

-reinterpret Phase 1 permissions as implied authority
+retroactively reinterpret Phase 1 authority

-retroactively justify action based on Phase 1 observations
+justify action based solely on Phase 1 observations

 bypass Phase 1 constraints through automation layering

-Each phase must explicitly declare its own authority envelope.
+Phase transitions require explicit gate approval as defined in 12_ALPHA_EXIT_GATE.md.

-7. Declaration Status
+8. Canonical Status

-This document is authoritative for all Phase 1 implementations of the AEGIS Protocol.
+This document is authoritative for all Phase 1 AEGIS behavior.

-Any system, component, or integration claiming Phase 1 compliance must conform to this declaration in full.
+Any component claiming Phase 1 compliance must conform fully to this authority envelope.

-Checkpoint — Before We Generate the DOCX

-Before I generate the matching DOCX artifact, I need you to do a semantic check, not a grammar check:

-Authority tightness

-Does anything here feel like it accidentally grants power?

-Tone

-Does this feel like a protocol declaration, not marketing?

-Aurora framing

-Is Aurora clearly a face, not a system?

-You can respond with:

-“Approved as-is”

-or specific adjustments (even one sentence)